turtore/recipes-app/README.md

 4. To run the project use the command **npm start** and open in a browser (recommends chrome) url adress `http://localhost:3000/frontend-store`.

 ---
+## Exploring the Application
+You can use any login and password to start exploring the functions on the App.